racoonframework/racoonframework.github.io/docs/getting-started.md

 }
 ```

-For binding to Unix Domain Sockets, use `Server::bind_uds("/path/tmp.sock")` method.
+For more binding options such as Unix Domain Sockets or with TLS, checkout [server binding options guide](server-binding-options.md).